 All the programs at The Hills take place in luxury surroundings with privacy and top quality amenities.
 Those amenities include pet friendliness, yoga, massage and meals prepared by a world-class chef.

 If you’re ready to end your addiction to drugs or alcohol and need the individualized focus of rehab in Los Angeles, The Hills Treatment Center is ready to help you rebuild your life in recovery.
-Call The Hills Treatment Center at 866-323-4665 for more information about available drug and alcohol rehab programs.
+Call The Hills Treatment Center at 866-323-4665 for more information about available drug and alcohol rehab programs and visit The Hills Outpatient Center to learn more about our specific outpatient recovery programs.